101companies/101integrate/README.md

 Some of the supported textbooks are available online.
 They are not included into the repo.
 They must be downloaded with the following command:

     make download-books

-The following book-packages can be chosen: Haskell

-You can download e.g. the Haskell-Book-Package with the following command:
+You can download tagged Books e.g. the Haskell-Books with the following command:

     make download-books BOOKS="haskell"

+At the Moment the following Tags are available:

+Haskell, Python

 # Offline textbooks